 The X4 Pharmaceuticals, Inc. 2017 Equity Incentive Plan (the "2017 Plan") was originally approved by Arsanis' board of directors and its stockholders prior to the effectiveness of Arsanis' initial public offering in 2017.
-On March 25, 2020, our Board approved the amendment and restatement of the 2017 Plan, subject to stockholder approval, which includes the following three amendments:
+On March 25, 2020, our Board approved the amendment and restatement of the 2017 Plan, subject to stockholder approval, including following three amendments:

 - 1. Increase the number of shares of common stock reserved for issuance under the 2017 Plan by an additional 474,465 shares (which amount is subject to adjustment in the event of stock splits and other similar events); - 2.
-Establish 3,146,241 shares as the maximum number of shares that may be subject to awards granted in the form of "incentive stock options" as defined in Section 422 of the Internal Revenue Code of 1986, as amended (the "Code") ("ISOs"); and - 3.
-Amend the "evergreen provision" of the 2017 Plan to eliminate the fixed number of new shares that may be added to the plan's share reserve each year pursuant to the evergreen provision, such that the amended evergreen provision will provide for an automatic increase in the shares reserved on the first day of each year, beginning on January 1, 2021 and ending on January 1, 2027, by an amount equal to the lesser of (a) 4% of our outstanding shares on such date and (b) the number of shares determined by our Board of Directors.
+Establish 3,146,241 as the maximum number of shares that may be subject to awards granted in the form of "incentives stock options" as defined in Section 422 of the Code ("ISOs"); and - 3.
+Amend the "evergreen provision" of the 2017 Plan to eliminate the fixed number of new shares that may be added to the plan's share reserve each year pursuant to the evergreen provision, such that the amended evergreen provision will provide for an automatic increase in the shares reserve on the first day of each year, beginning on January 1, 2021 and ending on January 1, 2027, by an amount equal to the lesser of (a) 4% of our outstanding shares on such date and (b) the number of shares determined by our Board of Directors.